-And because of our in-house expertise, we were also able to suggest additional devices within the satellite that could utilize our client’s materials that they had not even considered, including the power supply, earth-sun sensor, battery module, and fuel tank.
+Because of our in-house expertise, we were also able to suggest additional devices within the satellite that could utilize our client’s materials that they had not even considered, including the power supply, earth-sun sensor, battery module, and fuel tank.

 Surpassing Client Expectations

 Between our consultant’s knowledge and research, the talents of our award-winning video team, and our technical expertise obtained from 30 years of industry experience, we created a photo-realistic teardown of a communications satellite that illustrated all of the applications and benefits of our client’s product portfolio.

 Since the resulting 3D structure was so complex that one still image couldn’t show all the necessary detail, we recommended an animation where the camera could rotate around the satellite, and zoom into and out of the satellite devices, revealing close-ups of the client’s materials as well as how all the devices fit into the whole of the satellite.

 The Reviews Are In

 The company’s aerospace technical expert loved our work.
 And that is the result we strive for on every project.